BodenmillerGroup/steinbock/docs/install-docker.md

     steinbock --version

 !!! note "Graphical user interfaces on Mac OS"
-    To allow the *steinbock* Docker container to run graphical user interfaces (e.g. Ilastik, CellProfiler, napari), first install and launch [XQuartz](https://www.xquartz.org/).
+    To allow the *steinbock* Docker container to run graphical user interfaces (e.g. Ilastik, CellProfiler, napari) using X forwarding, first install and launch [XQuartz](https://www.xquartz.org/).
 Then, open *XQuartz* > *Security* > *Preferences* and tick *Allow connections from network clients*.
 Log out of your user account and login again; restart Docker and XQuartz.
 Finally, to allow the local root user (i.e., the user running the Docker daemon) to access the running XQuartz X server:

         xhost +localhost